1975 Icelandic women's strike: Women's Day Off

-On 24 October 1975, Icelandic women did not go to their paid jobs nor did they do any housework or child-rearing at home.
+On 24 October 1975, Icelandic women did not go to their paid jobs or do any housework or child-rearing at home.
 Ninety percent of women took part, including women in rural communities.
 Fish factories were closed since many of the factory workers were women.

 During the Day Off, 25,000 out of a population of 220,000 people in Iceland gathered in the centre of Reykjavik, Iceland's capital, for a rally.
 At the rally, women listened to speakers, sang, and talked to each other about what could be done to achieve gender equality in Iceland.
-There were many speakers, including a housewife, two members of parliament, a representative of the women's movement, and a female worker.
+There were many speakers, including a housewife, two parliament members, a women's movement representative, and a female worker.
 The last speech of the day was by Aðalheiður Bjarnfreðsdóttir, who "represented Sókn, the trade union for the lowest-paid women in Iceland".

-Employers prepared for the day without women by buying sweets, pencils, and paper to entertain the children who would be brought into work by their fathers.
+Employers prepared for the day without women by buying sweets, pencils, and paper to entertain the children brought into work by their fathers.
 As a result, sausages, a popular meal, sold out in many stores that day.

 Aftermath

 The Day Off had a lasting impact and became known colloquially as "the long Friday".

-Iceland's parliament passed a law guaranteeing equal pay the following year.
+Iceland's parliament passed a law guaranteeing equal rights the following year.
 The strike also paved the way for the election of Vigdís Finnbogadóttir, the first democratically elected female president in the world five years later in 1980.

-Every ten years on the anniversary of the Day Off, women stop work early.
+Every ten years, on the anniversary of the Day Off, women stop work early.
 In 1975, the women strikers left work at 2:05 p.m., and in 2005 they left at 2:08 p.m., reflecting the amount of progress made in 30 years.
-Increasing the frequency of strikes, in 2010 they left work at 2:25 p.m. and in 2016 at 2:38 p.m., with many women taking part in the Viking Clap outside the Althing.
+Increasing the frequency of strikes, in 2010, they left work at 2:25 p.m. and in 2016 at 2:38 p.m., with many women taking part in the Viking Clap outside the Althing.

+On 24 October 2023, Iceland witnessed its second all-day women's strike.
+The action focused on persistent gender pay gaps and violence against women.
+100,000 people were estimated to have taken part in the strike, which culminated in a mass demonstration in Reykjavik.
+Among the participants was Iceland's prime minister Katrín Jakobsdóttir, who set a goal of achieving "full gender equality" in the country by 2030.

+In 2024, filmmaker Pamela Hogan released The Day Iceland Stood Still, a documentary chronicling the 1975 strike and its legacy.
+The film features archival footage, interviews, and animated sequences, and has been screened at international festivals.